Counting bare curves: Transversality and genericity at bare maps

+Similarly, Lemma \ref{bare transversality} $(1)$ implies that in the $1$-parameteric case, the space of solutions to $\bar\partial_J-\theta_t$ is a 1-dimensional manifold-with-boundary consisting of the solutions with nodal domains and using the Fredholm problems above we refine it as follows:

-have the properties as in Lemma \ref{bare transversality} $(1)$ and in addition satisfies the following: The map in the $1$-parameter families intersected with $\bB^{\chi;0}$ are embeddings except for isolated instances where they have one of the following two generic degenerations: \begin{itemize} \item[$(a)$] A transverse boundary crossing, where tangent vectors at the intersecting branches are linearly independent and where the difference of the tangent vectors to the parameterizing interval at the crossing points does not lie in the plane they span. \item[$(b)$] A transverse intersection with $L$, where the image of the tangent plane to the curve together with the tangent space to the Lagrangian spans a codimension one subspace of $TX$ and where the tangent vector to the parameterizing interval at the intersection point does not lie in the this hyperplane. \end{itemize} \end{lemma} \begin{proof} The proof is directly analogous to the proof of Lemma \ref{bare transversality} $(1)$, we find an open cover of the solution space in the complement of maps over $\partial[0,1]$ and the locus of nodal maps and basic sections that span the cokernel of the augmented operators associated to $\bar\partial_{J}$ in Sections \ref{ssec:4chainandL}, \ref{ssec:clindiff}, \ref{ssec:interiorinjective}, \ref{ssec:injective}, and \ref{ssec:4chainandL}.
+\begin{lemma} In the situation of Lemma \ref{bare transversality} $(1)$, we may ensure the solutions are embeddings except for isolated instances of maps with smooth domains and one of the following two generic degenerations: \begin{itemize} \item[$(a)$] A transverse boundary crossing, i.e., the tangent vectors along the intersecting boundaries, together with the limit of secants connecting the two eventually colliding points, span a three dimensional space. \item[$(b)$] A transverse intersection with $L$: the image of the tangent plane to the curve, the tangent to the Lagrangian, and the limiting secant together span a six dimensional space. \end{itemize} \end{lemma} \begin{proof} The proof is directly analogous to the proof of Lemma \ref{bare transversality} $(1)$: we find an open cover of the solution space in the complement of maps over $\partial[0,1]$ and the locus of nodal maps and basic sections that span the cokernel of the augmented operators associated to $\bar\partial_{J}$ in Sections \ref{ssec:4chainandL}, \ref{ssec:clindiff}, \ref{ssec:interiorinjective}, \ref{ssec:injective}, and \ref{ssec:4chainandL}.
 Using compactness of the solution space we pass to a finite cover and use the Sard-Smale theorem to get transversality.
 The Fredholm index calculations in Section \ref{sec: add Fredholm} then implies the lemma. \end{proof}